Skip to main content

 So I went to live in one, a mountain village on Crete, and never left.
 I had spent years watching outsiders arrive somewhere unspoiled and, with the best of intentions, slowly take it apart.
 Tourism is the largest and gentlest version of that arrival, and it now touches almost every beautiful place on earth.
 I no longer wanted to film that story from a distance; I wanted to help write it a better ending—from the inside.

 I didn’t arrive with all the answers.
 Mostly what I found was how much I still had to learn, and how much good was already being done by others.
-I owe a real debt to Professor Harold Goodwin, the architect of the responsible tourism movement, who has been generous enough to teach me some of it.
-I came for one reason, and it hasn’t changed: to be useful in a place I love, and to keep learning out loud.
+I owe a real debt to Professor Harold Goodwin, the pioneer of the responsible tourism movement, who has been generous enough to teach me some of it.
+The shape of the rest I owe to Muhammad Yunus, and his vision of a business designed to heal rather than harvest.
+It’s the standard I hold CRETAN® to, and the only sense in which I’ll answer to social entrepreneur: not a title I took, but one I’m still trying to deserve.
+I came for one reason, and it hasn’t changed—to be useful in a place I love, and to keep learning out loud.

 Because we do not get to keep anything we love.
 We only get to decide what outlives us.

 A film still doing its quiet work a decade on.
 A village still whole when I am gone.
-A way of traveling our children inherit instead of apologize for.
-If any of that stirs something in you—if you are one of those up at night, building toward a kinder world—then we ought to know each other.
+A way of traveling our children inherit rather than apologize for.
+If any of this stirs something in you—if you are one of those up at night, building toward a kinder world—then we ought to know each other.
 I’d love to hear from you.
-And if you’d rather just listen in for a while, I send a quiet letter from Crete once a month about how we might travel better.
+But if you’d rather just listen in for a while, I send a Letter from Crete once a month about how we might travel better.
 Whether our paths cross, or we simply share the same quiet hope—keep going.